 Kubernetes for Security Admins and Analysts

-Implement Kubernetes security in Azure using a mix of old and new methods.
+Implement Kubernetes security in Microsoft Sentinel using a mix of old and new methods.

-Azure Kubernetes Service (AKS) and Container Registries have been some of the fastest growing cloud services in Azure.
+Microsoft Kubernetes Service (MKS) and Container Registries have been some of the fastest growing cloud services in Microsoft.
 This is because of how scalable and flexible Kubernetes is for software developers.
 With a sizable amount of Kubernetes entering the IT environment, it is important for security admins and analysts to understand what it is so that they can secure it.

 In this blog, we will go over what information security professionals need to know about Kubernetes to begin securing it.
 By breaking a complex topic like this into understandable parts, information security professionals will be able to use their experiences with similar technologies and new technologies to address security concerns.

 Before starting work with Kubernetes, an information security professional should take time to get familiar with the components of the Kubernetes hierarchy.
 The example image below is a logical diagram that shows what the hierarchy looks like with all the components labeled.